tesujimath/letters-to-amy/content/post/kindness/index.md

 When the kindness and love of God our Saviour appeared, he saved us
 {{< /quote >}}

-What better way is there to bless our adversaries and those who aggravate and exasperate than with kindness?
+Consider those who hurt us, and don't even know they have.
+What better way is there to bless than with kindness?
 There's real power in this, power to heal, and power to save.
 It is a work of the Holy Spirit that we can live like this, in giving rather than receiving.

 {{< quote source="Colossians 3:12" >}}
 As God’s chosen people, holy and dearly loved, clothe yourselves with ... kindness